Mahua Moitra: Lawsuits

-On 10 January 2017, Moitra filed a police complaint against then Bharatiya Janata Party MP and Union Minister Babul Supriyo for allegedly "insulting her modesty" during a national television debate.
-The complaint was later dismissed by the Calcutta High Court.
-A few days later, Babul Supriyo sent legal notices to Moitra and TMC MPs Saugata Roy and Tapas Paul for allegedly defaming him by accusing him of being involved in the Rose Valley ponzi firm scam.
+In January 2017, Babul Supriyo, then a BJP leader, asked Moitra whether she was intoxicated in a national television debate, and Moitra filed a police complaint against Supriyo for allegedly insulting her modesty, and demanded his arrest.
+In the debate, Supriyo had said, ‘Mahua, are you on mohua?’ (mahua flowers are also used for alcohol).
+The Calcutta High Court dismissed the charge sheet filed by Kolkata Police against Supriyo for allegedly trying to outrage the modesty of Mohua Moitra, "holding no such offence was committed by the accused."
+A few days later, Babul Supriyo sent legal notice to Moitra for allegedly defaming him by accusing him of being involved in the Rose Valley ponzi firm scam.

 In 2020, she filed a defamation suit against Zee Media and the company also filed a counter lawsuit for defamation against her for apparently making derogatory statements against the channel while addressing reporters.
 She was granted bail and put on trial by a Delhi Court.
 She later won the case and the charges against her were dismissed while the case she had filed has remained pending.

 On 5 July 2022 at the India Today Conclave East, while reacting to a film poster showing goddess Kali smoking a cigarette, Moitra said, "Kaali to me is a meat-eating, alcohol-accepting goddess.
 You have the freedom to imagine your goddess.
 There are some places where whiskey is offered to gods and in some other places it would be blasphemy."
 Police complaints were filed against her by the Bengal BJP in Kolkata and five districts of West Bengal, as well as in Bhopal, Madhya Pradesh.
 Her party All India Trinamool Congress distanced itself and issuing a statement — "Her views expressed on Goddess Kali have been made in her personal capacity and are not endorsed by the party."